D-Brox/cosmic-ext-applet-privacy-indicator/README.md

 # Cosmic Privacy Indicator

 Privacy indicator for the COSMIC Desktop.

-Detects Microphone and Camera usage, as well as screen sharing and screen recording.
+This applet detects Microphone and Camera usage, as well as Screen Sharing/Recording.

-It is assumed that you are using PipeWire as your media processing server.
+PipeWire is required for this applet to works.

 ![screenshot of the applet](./res/screenshot.png)